-NAEP Proficiency in Wyoming & Other States
+NAEP Proficiency in Wyoming & Other States 2007 to 2013 Gains in Percent Proficient

 A very different picture emerges - one that is both a cause for celebration and a cause for concern -when looking at the average scores on NAEP assessments.
 This represents the performance of the "average student" in a state.
 Figure 6 shows the rank of Wyoming among all states based on the average NAEP scale score.
 When looking at the cells for "All" students in Figure 6, Wyoming's 4th graders ranked 13th in the nation - a very high ranking.
 In both reading and mathematics, Wyoming's 4th and 8th graders, overall, appear to have done very well, ranking between 8th and 18th in the nation.